senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **searchByAttributes**

-    - Searches for entities that match or relate to the provided attributes.
+   - Searches for entities that match or relate to the provided attributes
+        - ????
+Contact Senzing support about search profile.

 1. **whyEntities**